-Orchard Floor Management: Weed Control
+Orchard Floor Management: Chemical Weed Control

 Effective chemical orchard weed control programs utilize both pre-emergent and post-emergent herbicides.
-When the initial spring herbicide application includes both a pre-emergent and post-emergent material the spring flush of weeds that have already germinated is controlled and the new weeds are kept from growing—providing longer control.
+When the initial fall or spring herbicide application includes both a pre-emergent and post-emergent material the flush of weeds that have already germinated is controlled and the new weeds are kept from growing—providing longer control.
 If a second herbicide application is required later in the season, a post-emergent product usually is sufficient.
 Check the product labels for allowable tank mix combinations.

 Herbicides are active at relatively low concentrations.
 Herbicide application must be made with a well maintained and accurately calibrated sprayer.
-Fixed boom applicators with flat fan or low-drift nozzles at low pressures (15-25 psi) are best for herbicide application—unless the label specifies otherwise.
+Fixed boom applicators with flat fan or low-drift nozzles at low pressures (15-25 psi) are best for herbicide application, unless the label specifies otherwise.
 Low pressure application reduces the number of very small droplets.
 Small droplets are prone to drift.

 Use extreme caution when applying herbicides to newly planted and young trees.
 Ensure the soil has completely settled before applying pre-emergent herbicides.
 Post-emergent herbicides can be absorbed through the tender bark of young trees resulting in tree damage or death.
 Some product labels restrict application to newly planted trees.
 Carefully read the label before application.

 If an herbicide is being used for the first time, treat a small area of the orchard first to gain experience and to check for effectiveness.